The Happenings on Shaw Hill

 She replied:

-I am in the basement.
+I am downstairs.
+LOL.
 Where are you?

 I began to type, but then stopped.
 I didn’t want to tell her.
 What if someone else had her phone, and was pretending to be her?
 I thought about this for a moment and then typed: